Anderson student faces charges after threatening to bring gun to school

 After they received a copy of the recording, Anderson police arrested the student.

-The student remained in custody Monday morning and faces criminal charges, Anderson Police Department Maj.
+The student was arrested Saturday, remained in custody Monday morning, and faces criminal charges, Anderson Police Department Maj.
 Caleb McKnight confirmed to News 8.

 Anderson Community Schools says it takes “all matters involving student safety very seriously” and is working with police to put in place “additional safety measures” when students return to school on Tuesday.
 Monday is a planned e-Learning Day for teacher professional development.